 Tester has to select the test cases in the areas where there are frequent bugs or defects.
 There might be some areas in the software which usually fail even with a small coding change.
 There are more chances of getting multiple issues in these areas.

 Suppose there is a web application on ‘School Management’.
 There might be several modules in it.
-Suppose in one of the modules, the logo of the application is incorrect.
+Suppose in one of the modules, the logo design of the application is incorrect.
 That’s an issue.

 The issue is low in severity but has high priority from a user’s point of view.
 The tester has to select the test cases at the areas which are visible to the user.

-5. Select all integration test cases for Regression testing
+5. Select all integration test cases

 Integration testing is a type of software testing in which individual software modules are combined and they are tested in a group.
 Suppose there is 1 application that has 2 modules which are integrated in a way that module 2 uses data of module 1.